This post may contain affiliate links. Please read my privacy policy.

 How To Make Ayam Masak Merah

-Step 2: Roughly chop the red onion, ginger, galangal, and lemongrass, then transfer them to a blender or food processor.
-Add the chilies and garlic, and process into a paste.
+Next up, grab your red onion, ginger, galangal, and lemongrass.
+Just chop them up roughly – no need to be too precise.
+Toss them into a blender or food processor.
+Add in the chilies and garlic, and blend it all into a smooth paste.

 Secrets To Making The Best Ayam Masak Merah